Mormon Salvation - What Does It Mean?

 What does the Bible say about mortals becoming gods?

-The only place where it is mentioned that men and women can become gods in the Bible does not come from God, but from the Devil.
+The only place where it is mentioned that men and women can become gods in the Bible does not come from God, but from the lying lips of the Devil.
 Here we find Satan in his craftiness, deceiving Eve into eating what God told her not to eat.

 Salvation by grace alone is not an untrue doctrine.
 The Bible does indeed teach that salvation is solely by grace alone and not by works.